 The Chicago State University seal is based on the design of the original seal of the normal school, probably the earliest symbol of Chicago State University.
 It appropriately reiterates the university's heritage and proud past.
 The pine evergreen design is the symbol of vitality, life, and continued growth; it is always green and growing, persistent, and long living.
 Each stage of the evergreen's growth broadens its base and increases its stature.
-The motto "Responsibility" that encircles the evergreen characterizes the university's educational stance and its commitment to students and the urban community that it serves.
 The seal appears along with the Message from the President.